 Boston College alum Pete Frates was diagnosed with ALS a few years ago.
 He has been campaigning to increase awareness of the affliction and to raise funding for more research into potential treatments ever since.
-You should really read his story in his own words in this article, as it is eloquent, inspriring, and gives great insight into what it’s like to be faced with such a lifechanging diagnosis.
+You should really read his story in his own words, as it is eloquent, inspiring, and gives great insight into what it’s like to be faced with such a life-changing diagnosis.

 Success to Date